deadlyvipers/dojo_rules/introduction.md

-This is an intro into Phil
+This is an intro into Phil/
 My favourite path is SASS